jhrutgers/ruler-trace/doc/format.md

 The `delta` field determines that it is a delta on another clock.

-This is a new clock, which is a delta on `clk` (after conversion to a `timespec`), encoded as Unsigned LEB128.
+This is a new clock, which is a delta on `clk` in seconds (after conversion to a `timespec`), encoded as Unsigned LEB128.
 Now, objects can use `clk delta` as their clock instead of `clk`.
 The trace file only has to have the actual `clk` timestamp once in a while (like every minute), and emit `clk delta` frames for updates.